 8) Probiotics

 These beneficial bacteria, found in yoghurt and fermented foods, may support gut health, which in turn may contribute to immune balance.
+A balanced gut microbiome is linked to overall health and immune system regulation [2].
 Choose plain, unsweetened yoghurts or consult your healthcare provider for probiotic supplements.

 9) Salt Water Gargle

-Salt water gargling may help to provide symptomatic relief from upper respiratory tract problems.
-It may provide a soothing effect on a sore throat and give relief from nasal congestion.
+Saltwater gargling may help provide symptomatic relief from upper respiratory tract problems.
+It may provide a soothing effect on a sore throat and help break up mucus congestion [2].

 Salt water gargling can be done by:

-• Warm a glass full of water and add 1 teaspoon of salt to the water alongwith a pinch of turmeric.
+- Warm a glass of water and add 1/4 to 1/2 teaspoon of salt, along with a pinch of turmeric.

-• Take this warm water little by little in the mouth and gargle until it reaches or touches the throat.
-Repeat it until you finish the glass of water.
+- Take this warm water little by little in the mouth and gargle until it reaches or touches the throat.
+Repeat this until you have finished the glass of water.

-• This practice, or gargling, will provide relief from cold and cough symptoms.
+This practice, known as gargling, can provide relief from cold and cough symptoms.

 10) Elderberry

 Commercially available elderberry syrups or lozenges are traditionally used during flu season.
-Elderberry contains an active compound called anthocyanins, which may help strengthen the immune system and help minimise flu symptoms.
-Only use products from reputable sources, as raw elderberries and other parts of the plant can be toxic.
+Elderberry contains an active compound called anthocyanins, which may help strengthen the immune system and is sometimes studied for its potential to minimise flu symptoms [2].
+Only use products from reputable sources, as raw elderberries, leaves, and other parts of the plant can be toxic and cause nausea or vomiting.
+Always choose commercially prepared and standardised products.

 11) Eucalyptus

 Inhaling steam infused with eucalyptus oil may provide relief from congestion.
+The active compound, cineole, has a mucolytic effect, helping to thin mucus [3].
 However, essential oils should be used carefully and not ingested.
-Always dilute before use and avoid near children or pets.2
+Always dilute before use and keep out of reach of children and pets.

 12) Warm Baths